MicrosoftDocs/well-architected/well-architected/what-is-well-architected-framework.md

 ### Service guides

 Service guides are instrumental in decision-making related to the individual Azure components that reside within the workload.
-They offer the core features and capabilities of each service that are necessary to attain a well-architected state.
-It's important to note that these guides aren't configuration guides.
-Also, they aren't a compiled list of all features and capabilities.
+They offer the core features and capabilities of each service that are necessary to attain architectural excellence.
+It’s important to note that these guides aren’t configuration guides.
+Also, they aren’t a compiled list of all features and capabilities.
 The intent is to highlight the utility of the features through Well-Architected pillar perspectives.

 For more information, see [the available guides](./service-guides/index.yml).